Dismantling the Regulatory Industrial Complex

 The Red Flag Act was the result of intense lobbying by the stagecoach industry.
 Needless to say, the regulation stifled the nascent auto industry in Britain, and it was the United States that gained predominance over this industry.
-While some regulations are necessary to maintain a functional civil society, we must remember that many regulations serve the interests of incumbent industry, and the unchecked accumulation of rules threatens growth and innovation.
+While some regulations are necessary to maintain a functional civil society, we must remember that many regulations serve the interests of the incumbent industry heavyweights, and the unchecked accumulation of rules threatens growth and innovation.

 (Largely) Unchecked Growth

 To be fair, GDP growth is far from a perfect measure of wealth or prosperity.
-Many regulations passed in that time frame are considered socially beneficial, like the Clean Air Act.
+Many regulations passed in that time frame are socially beneficial, like the Clean Air Act.
 We do need rules to correct market failures.
 That said, when we start regulating things like hair braiding or fortune-telling, for example, I think we can all agree that something is amiss.
 Regulations are the free radicals of society that, if left unchecked, will accelerate societal decline by suffocating innovation.

 In the United States, regulatory reform is a bipartisan issue.
 President Reagan kicked off a new era by allowing new action on rules only if “the potential benefits to society for the regulation outweigh the potential costs to society.”
 It might seem obvious, but this was the first time that cost/benefit analysis became a prerequisite for implementing new rules.